-1 Module name 65870 Modeling, simulation and optimization (Practical Course) Modeling, simulation and optimization 5 ECTS 2 Courses / lectures Praxisseminar: Modeling, Simulation and Optimization (practical course) (3.0 SWS) Praxisseminar: Karteileiche März 2024 (3.0 SWS) 5 ECTS 5 ECTS 3 Lecturers Dr. Stefan Metzger
+1 Module name 65870 Modeling, simulation and optimization (Practical Course) Modeling, simulation and optimization 5 ECTS 2 Courses / lectures Praxisseminar: Modeling, Simulation and Optimization (practical course) (3 SWS) 5 ECTS 3 Lecturers Prof. Dr. Günther Grün Prof. Dr. Eberhard Bänsch Prof. Dr. Carsten Gräser

 4 Module coordinator Prof. Dr. Carsten Gräser 5 Contents Modelling, analysis, simulation and/or optimization of problems in engineering or the natural sciences Numerical algorithms for partial differential equation models (finite differences, finite elements, etc) Continuous optimization and optimal control 6 Learning objectives and skills Students work on problems in engineering or the natural sciences by constructing a suitable mathematical model, are able to simulate, analyze, and/or optimize the constructed mathematical model using numerical methods, are able to implement processes using their own or specified software and critically evaluate the results, are able to set out their approaches and results in a comprehensible and convincing manner, making use of appropriate presentation techniques, are able to develop and set out in writing the theories and problem solutions they have developed.
-7 Prerequisites Recommended: Modeling and Analysis in Continuum Mechanics I 8 Integration in curriculum semester: 2 9 Module compatibility Pflichtmodul Master of Science Computational and Applied Mathematics 20192 10 Method of examination Seminar paper and presentation Seminar paper and presentation 11 Grading procedure Seminar paper and presentation (50%) Seminar paper and presentation (50%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 42 h Independent study: 108 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Project-dependent.
+7 Prerequisites Recommended: Modeling and Analysis in Continuum Mechanics I 8 Integration in curriculum semester: 2 9 Module compatibility Pflichtmodul Master of Science Computational and Applied Mathematics 20192 10 Method of examination Seminar paper and presentation Seminar paper and presentation Oral presentation (approx. 45 min) with seminar paper (approx 10 pages) 11 Grading procedure Seminar paper and presentation (50%) Seminar paper and presentation (50%) 50% + 50% 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language english

+16 Bibliography Project-dependent.
 Will be published on StudOn at the beginning of the semester.